lucianor8775/sep10-freedom-project/blog/entry04.md

 #### 2/24/25

 ### Content
-I have decided to use A-frame, because i like the fact that it is used in a lot of things like VR, another reason that i have decided to use A-frame is because i find the animation and style very interesting. one way that i tinkered with A-frame was by creating a forest with a cabin. i used the original code to guide my code by analyzing it and learning from it. i tried to play around with code to see what i would like and i eventually ended up with a forest and a cabin.
+I have decided to use A-frame, because i like the fact that it is used in a lot of things like VR, another reason that i have decided to use A-frame is because i find the animation and style very interesting.
+One way that i tinkered with A-frame was by creating a forest with a cabin.
+I used the original code to guide my code by analyzing it and learning from it.
+I tried to play around with code to see what I would like, and I eventually ended up with a forest and a cabin.

 ### Tinkering
 my code for a tree